fhir-fi/finnish-scheduling/input/includes/fragment-status-concept-map-notes.md

 and when the service is in progress or completed
 ([#7, Toteutunut](https://koodistopalvelu.kanta.fi/codeserver/pages/code-view-page.xhtml?conceptCodeKey=101027624)).

-The mapping provided here does not fully respect FHIR semantics.
-`Alkanut` actually means that the encounter has already started.
-The code is mapped here to get a closer one-to-one relationship between the code systems.

 The Finnish logical model used to have a separate code for an appointment that has been rescheduled ([#5, Siirretty](https://koodistopalvelu.kanta.fi/codeserver/pages/code-view-page.xhtml?conceptCodeKey=101027622)), but that code is now deprecated.